Career Tips: Move From CRA to Clinical Project Manager in 2025

 3. Vast experience

-The ideal CPM doesn’t only boast solid organisational skills but also displays leadership qualities when project planning multiple trials.
-By utilising their understanding of project management processes that they have executed elsewhere, they will have the skills to set themselves up for success.
+The ideal CPM boasts solid organisational skills and displays leadership qualities when planning multiple trials.
+By utilising their understanding of project management processes they have executed elsewhere, they will have the skills to set themselves up for success.

 4. A proactive attitude

-Proactiveness was surveyed as being one of the most sought-after skills for a CPM in Australia.
-Being able to anticipate potential problems with a trial, and putting contingencies in place to avoid complications, is greatly valued.
+Proactiveness was considered one of Australia’s most sought-after skills for a CPM.
+Anticipating potential problems with a trial and implementing contingencies to avoid complications is highly valued.

 What You Should Look For